-Medicine brought into school must be given to the Admin Officer.
+Medicine brought into school must be given to the School office.

-- 6.1 Prescribed medication: the school will only accept prescribed medicines that are in-date, labelled, provided in the original container as dispensed by a pharmacist and include instructions for administration, dosage and storage.
-The exception to this is insulin which must still be in date, but will be available inside an insulin pen or a pump, rather than in its original container. - Parents should note the expiry date so that they can provide a new prescription as and when required. - The school has the right to exclude a child if a parent has not provided in date medication for their life-threatening condition.
-It is not safe for children to be in school without in date medication.
+6.1 Prescribed medication the school will only accept prescribed medicines that are in-date, labelled, provided in the original container as dispensed by a pharmacist and include instructions for administration, dosage and storage.
+The exception to this is insulin which must still be in date, but will be available inside an insulin pen or a pump, rather than in its original container.

-- Medicines will only be administered at school when it would be detrimental to a child's health or school attendance not to do so. - Where clinically possible, medicines should be prescribed in dose frequencies which enable them to be taken outside school hours.
+- Parents should note the expiry date so that they can provide a new prescription as and when required. - Medicines will only be administered at school when it would be detrimental to a child's health or school attendance not to do so. - Where clinically possible, medicines should be prescribed in dose frequencies which enable them to be taken outside school hours.